 Professional Development Opportunities

-The annual Arts Integration Symposium is held on campus in early March.
-High school students are invited to attend Symposium, which features an arts integration keynote followed by round table presentations of field-tested arts integrated lessons led by local teachers.
+The annual Arts Integration Symposium will be held on Friday, March 11, 2022 in Reeve Union.
+High school students are invited to attend Symposium, which features an arts integration presentation followed by round table activities of field-tested arts integrated lessons led by local teachers.
 Students typically attend as a field trip through one of their high school courses.Click to learn more!